 *** HURRICANE SEASONAL ADVISORY: During this Hurricane Season refunds for camping will be given only if the campgrounds are officially closed due to a hurricane.
 In this event, an official public announcement regarding Park Closure(s) will come from the Mayor/Mayor’s Office.
 Please listen to the news for current updates.

-• • • Reopening of City Park Campgrounds is as follows:
+• • • As of February 25, 2021, the Tier 3 protocol for City Park Campgrounds is as follows:

-• Camping within designated City campgrounds can begin on Friday, October 9, 2020, with an approved DPR permit.
+• Camping within designated City campgrounds under the Tier 3 phase will begin on Friday, February 26, 2021, with an approved DPR permit.

 • The capacity of City campgrounds will be reduced to accommodate physical distancing guidelines between campsites.
 Generally, this will result in about half of the campgrounds remaining available for public use.